 Carly received her BA in Physics from Texas Lutheran University and her MS in Medical Physics from East Carolina University.
 She completed clinical rotations as a therapy physicist in the Leo Jenkins Cancer Center while at East Carolina University.
 Carly has also previously worked as a Research Assistant in the Research Imaging Institute at the University of Texas Health Science Center San Antonio where she was involved in collecting and analyzing functional neuroimaging data from PET and fMRI studies.

 Michael Nimmo, MS

 Mike joined Radcom in 2015 as a new Resident after receiving his B.S. and M.S. in Physics from the University of Texas at Dallas.
 His previous work was in the field of ultrafast optics and spectroscopy, with an emphasis in the utilization of semiconductor nano-crystals - also known as "Quantum Dots" - in solar energy and light emitting diode applications.
 Mike graduated with a M.S. in Medical Physics from the Georgia Institute of Technology in December 2016.
-Mike successfully passed the ABR Part 1 exam in Summer 2016.
+Mike successfully passed the ABR Part 1 exam in Summer 2016 and the ABR Part 2 exam in Diagnostic Imaging in August 2018.
+Mike graduated the Radcom Associates residency program in September 2018 and stayed on a staff physicist and residency program faculty member.
 He is certified as a temporary medical physicist in the state of Texas.

-Mike enjoys working with individual clients and increasing his expertise in the fields of radiography, digital imaging, fluoroscopy, ultrasound, and regulatory compliance.
+Mike enjoys working with individual clients and increasing his expertise in the fields of Diagnostic Imaging and Nuclear Medicine.
 Mike particularly values building the relationships which are necessary to provide excellent physics expertise to our clients.